Outdoor Getaways Near Denver: Camping in Vedauwoo, Wyoming

 In the southern Vedauwoo area, you’ll find some awesome single track at Curt McGurdy State Park.
 This area is a fee area, but the terrain is pretty on point.
 There’s a variety of trails that include plenty of rock to navigate.
 Two lakes offer a sweet spot to cool off and enjoy a bite.

 Vedauwoo, Wyoming offers an awesome quick getaway from the normal alpine activities in Colorado.
-Given that it is only a two-and-a-half hour drive from Denver, this diamond in the rough may not look like much, but it’s a pretty sweet place to camp for the weekend.
+Given that it is only a two-and-a-half hour drive from Denver, this diamond in the rough may not look like much from the highway, but the camping in Vedauwoo, Wyoming offers plenty of outdoor adventure for everyone.